 Businesses have embraced both the creation and use of web services and web applications at an astronomical rate.
 But as many companies—most recently Equifax®—have found out, protecting web services and web applications is serious business.
 In the case of Equifax, the failure to patch a known vulnerability in the Apache® Struts Framework led to a major data breach.
-If the Global Data Protection Regulation (GDPR) was already in effect, they could have faced severe repercussions for not notifying both the regulatory authorities and the data subjects within the 72-hour deadline.
+If the General Data Protection Regulation (GDPR) was already in effect, they could have faced severe repercussions for not notifying both the regulatory authorities and the data subjects within the 72-hour deadline.

 It’s not unreasonable to suggest that web services are the weakest technological link in the struggle against cybercriminals.
 Web applications and web services are vulnerable to customer account compromise from poor user behaviour or even complete compromise due to technical flaws or weak administrative passwords.
 Given the mandates of GDPR to protect data subjects’ personal data, a webserver hosted by a business could present a clear and present danger of a data breach.
 What follows is an analysis of how website owners are responding to the danger of presenting an open portal of personal data to the internet.
 And if your business develops web applications, you may want to implement some of these techniques.

 All website services suffer from a severe challenge—authenticating legitimate users (and blocking out fraudulent ones).
 The entire web application industry has struggled with this challenge for years.
 The issue revolves around the user ID and password combination people use to log in to a web service, whether a banking website, a remote access portal, or online storage space.
 Businesses must have safeguards in place to ensure any login attempts come from a legitimate user rather than an imposter trying to gain unauthorized access.

 There are many behind-the-scenes techniques that website owners use to help ensure a legitimate user is matched to a legitimate account.
 A multistage authentication process offers a degree of assurance that the person attempting to log in is the true account owner.